Arlington Capital Partners

 Arlington Capital Partners is a Washington, DC–based private equity firm focusing on leveraged buyout and recapitalization investments in middle market companies.
-Started in 1999, the firm manages $8.0 billion of committed capital out of six investment funds.
+Started in 1999, the firm has raised over $14.0 billion of committed capital out of seven investment funds.

-Arlington Capital Partners invests in the aerospace, defense, government services & technology, healthcare services, business services, and software.
+Arlington Capital Partners invests three core sectors of aerospace and defense, government services & technology, and healthcare.

 History

+The firm is currently led by Managing Partners Matt Altman, Michael Lustbader, Peter Manos and David Wodlinger.
 The firm was co-founded in 1999 by Raymond W. Smith, Paul G. Stern, Jeffrey H. Freed and Robert I. Knibb.
-The firm is currently led by Managing Partners Matt Altman, Michael Lustbader, Peter Manos and David Wodlinger.
 Its first fund closed in 2000 after raising $450 million.
-The second fund closed in 2006 with $575 million raised, their third fund closed in 2011 with $415.5 million, their fourth fund closed in 2016 with $700 million, their fifth fund closed in 2019 with $1.7 billion raised, and their sixth fund closed in 2023 with $3.8 billion raised.
+The second fund closed in 2006 with $575 million raised, their third fund closed in 2011 with $415.5 million, their fourth fund closed in 2016 with $700 million, their fifth fund closed in 2019 with $1.7 billion raised, their sixth fund closed in 2023 with $3.8 billion raised, and their seventh fund closed in 2025 with $6.0 billion raised.